From Idea to Issued Patent: A Quick Overview

 1. From Idea to Invention

-In U.S. patent law, a mere idea can’t be patented.
-You must reduce your idea to an “invention”— something that you are able to describe in a way that someone skilled in the relevant field could actually make or use.
-As an example “my idea is that it would be cool if there was a way to project a straight, level line on a wall when hanging a photo” is not patentable.
+An idea isn’t patentable.
+An implementation of the idea that can function to implement the idea is patentable.
+Translating to “patentese”, the inventor must reduce an idea to an “invention”, which is something that you are able to describe in a way that someone skilled in the relevant field could actually make or use.
+As an example, “my idea is that it would be cool if there was a way to project a straight, level line on a wall when hanging a photo” is not patentable.
 A description of a laser level that implements the idea would be patentable (except it already exists…).

 2. Filing the Application